About the 11+

 Northern Ireland no longer has an official single 11+ exam, but some Northern Irish grammar schools select students using exam results.

-In England, there are 164 selective grammar schools which admit students purely based on the results of the 11+ exams, and a further 69 grammar schools in Northern Ireland.
+In England, there are many selective grammar schools which admit students purely based on the results of the 11+ exams.

-8 selective schools operate a bilateral streaming system, with a comprehensive stream and a selective grammar stream (for which students will need to pass the 11+).
+Some selective schools also operate a bilateral streaming system, with a comprehensive stream and a selective grammar stream (for which students will need to pass the 11+).

 There are also several comprehensive schools which use selection criteria such as academic excellence or musical ability to allocate some places.